SkyLink (Los Angeles International Airport)

-The LAX Automated People Mover is an automated people mover (APM) system under construction to serve the area around Los Angeles International Airport (LAX).
-The system will be owned by Los Angeles World Airports (LAWA), and LAX Integrated Express Solutions (LINXS)—a public–private partnership of ACS, Alstom, Balfour Beatty, Fluor and Hochtief, with assistance from HDR and Flatiron West—was awarded a 25-year contract to design, build, finance, operate, and maintain the line.
-The 2.25 mi line will include six stations linking the LAX Consolidated Rent-A-Car Facility (ConRAC), the Metro Rail system, and the LAX West Intermodal Transportation Facility (West ITF) with the airport’s central terminal area (CTA).
+SkyLink is an automated people mover system currently in testing to serve Los Angeles International Airport (LAX).
+The 2.25 mi line will include six stations linking the LAX Rental Car Center, the Metro Rail system, and the LAX West Intermodal Transportation Facility (West ITF) with the airport’s central terminal area.
+The system will be owned by Los Angeles World Airports (LAWA).
+LAX Integrated Express Solutions (LINXS)—a public–private partnership of ACS, Alstom, Balfour Beatty, Fluor and Hochtief, with assistance from HDR and Flatiron West—was awarded a 25-year contract to design, build, finance, operate, and maintain the line.